 "Say again, please," I bemoaned.
-The twins were fourteen years old.
 "Either you're mumbling, or I have a major hearing problem!"

 After much debate, we surmised that it could be a little of both.
 Nonetheless, all through our homeschooling years, I reminded the boys that it was crucial to pronounce words clearly and to articulate the consonants whether speaking or reading aloud.

 While we teach our kids, I think we need to emphasize the importance of our voices and how to use them effectively for communication.
 So, whether your children read beautiful passages from the Bible, recite poetry, or tell stories in front of the family, I suggest that you give them plenty of opportunities to build their confidence in speaking.

 Find a tongue-twister, and work on diction.
 Here's a good one for elementary kids:

 A flea and a fly got caught in a flue.

 So together they flew through a flaw in the flue.

 And here's a good one for the older kids -- a portion of a poem taken from Gilbert and Sullivan's 1885 opera, The Mikado:

 To sit in solemn silence in a dull dark dock,

 In a pestilential prison with a life long lock,